rubengp99/CarSale/readme.md

 # Car Sale

 This is a car dealership demo page made with the object of improving my skills as a developer.
-At this moment is under development
+At this moment is under development so the demo page will be available on heroku soon.

 ## Preview of the page.